hmc-cs111-spring2023/cs111-hw6-ash_hw6/reflection.md

   implementing it?
 (You don't have to write code for this part.
 You could say "I would use extension to..." or "Scala's rules for valid identifiers prevent...")

+Char to RL was pretty straightforward.
+String to RL, I just decided to go with recurssion because recursion is something I know pretty well, and it would be easy to mess up reduce+map - something whose syntax I am still finicky about.
+I implemented an entire helper function within the conversion clause - and it is pretty cool that I can do that.
+The Conversion[Char, RegularLanguage], ||, ~, * and + were good call backs to class where we implemented similar things.
+String to RegularLanguage was a fun puzzle of sorts.

+I overall like the end design.
+It the operation calls and implicit conversions help make it feel very natural.

+I have been having a bad time right now, but I did parts 1-3 and part 5 pretty well, and I am proud of that.